Dornubari Vizor - Mar 2, 2020

 1. GroupApp – One of the Top Facebook Group Alternatives

-GroupApp is a platform designed to help you start an online community, grow it, and retain it.
+GroupApp is a community platform designed to help you create an online community that you own.
+Host your online courses and digital content inside of your community.
+Get paid through subscriptions and course sales.
 It gives you all the necessary tools you need to manage your online community and turn it into a prosperous business.
-There is a handful of features offered by GroupApp we’re sure you’ll find handy.
+There are a handful of features offered by GroupApp we’re sure you’ll find handy.

 Patreon helps different kinds of creators build and grow membership-based businesses.
 Among the creators who use Patreon are videographers, photographers, game designers, musicians, cosplayers, fashion designers, and more.
 Basically, if you are a creator of anything, you can join Patreon.